 Tregs are immune suppressor cells that are recruited to sites of active immune response in order to shut down the cytotoxic T cell response.
-Unlike MDSCs, which are found in activated states in circulating blood, Tregs are recruited to the area surrounding the tumor and activated by local signals from the cancer cell.
+A defining feature of immunosuppressive Tregs is the expression of a protein called FoxP3, or forkhead box p3.
+We refer to FoxP3+ Tregs as Tregs.
+Unlike MDSCs, which are found in activated states in circulating blood, Tregs may be recruited to the area surrounding the tumor and activated by local signals from the cancer cell.
 As with MDSCs, an increase in the level of activated Tregs correlates with poor prognosis in a number of tumor types including breast, colorectal, ovarian and other cancers.
 Tregs suppress cytotoxic T cell responses through the secretion of cytokines that inhibit the growth of cytotoxic T cells.
 In addition, Tregs can cause other immune regulatory cells in the area surrounding the tumor to secrete immune suppressive enzymes.
 Inhibiting Tregs may therefore relieve immune suppression in a way similar and potentially complementary to that of other immune-targeted approaches.